sweetlove56/groestlcoin/README.md

 Updated to Bitcoin reference wallet 0.19.1 on June 2020

-Updated to Bitcoin reference wallet 0.20.1 on Sept 2020
+Updated to Bitcoin reference wallet 0.20.1 on September 2020

+Updated to Bitcoin reference wallet 0.21.0 on December 2020

 Groestlcoin Core Wallet